diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

 Established a connection between SQL and Power BI by importing and structuring the data for visualization.
 - Data Modeling
+- Using 3 dimension table, 4 facts table (including a created date table), and a bridge table joining employee and shipment.

 Created relationships between tables.
 - Built a Calendar Table for time-based analysis (date filtering, YTD, MTD calculations).